 - being lost and unable to return to home or family

-- something bad happening to a parent or other loved one during, or because of, the separation
+- something bad happening to a loved one during, or because of, the separation

-While all children go through phases of “clinginess,” especially with their parents, a child is likely to have separation anxiety disorder if her feelings:
+While all children go through phases of “clinginess,” especially with parents, your child is likely to have separation anxiety disorder if his feelings: